 Need Something Else for Your Retro Gaming Love?

 How much do you love retro gaming?
 If none of these seven retro console and computer devices suit you, perhaps you need a different approach.

 We mentioned emulation above, and this could be what you need to play games from other platforms.
 Perhaps you’re a Nintendo N64 fan, or want to play games from the Sega Dreamcast?
+You might also try an option like the SNES Classic Mini and check out how to play PS1, N64, and other games on that device.
 Whatever the case, emulation software is available, capable of running on most computer systems.